Non-log liftable log del Pezzo surfaces of rank one in characteristic five: Proof of the main theorems

+Next, we consider the case where there is a tiger.
+Let us summary consequences of Theorem \ref{Lac6.22} for non-log liftable log del Pezzo surfaces of rank one.

-\begin{lem} Let $S$ be a log del Pezzo surface of rank one which is not log liftable over $W(k)$.
+\begin{lem} Let $S$ be a log del Pezzo surface of rank one with a tiger which is not log liftable over $W(k)$.
 Then $S$ belongs to LDP (b) and we can choose $(S_1, C)$ as the pair of the Du Val del Pezzo surface with $\Dyn (S_1) =2 [2^4]$ and the cuspidal anti-canonical member. \end{lem}